 Why do we buy insurance?
 To protect our families and help cover debts, lost income, and funeral costs if we pass away unexpectedly while we still have dependents.
 Thus, the most important segment of the above chart is from the start of the policy until the end of the term policy.
 That is when you actually need insurance and a death benefit payout, or lack thereof, will have serious implications for your family.

 Luckily, in that 25-year window, the payouts are relatively similar.
 The term policy payout plus your investment value is always somewhat higher.
-This is because the investment value we talked about earlier is higher than your whole life cash value!
+This is because the investment value we talked about earlier is higher than the growth in your whole life death benefit!
 On average across the 25 years, a term policy plus investments will net your family 5.9% more, or $70,000 on a $1 million policy.

 It is important to remember that the reason term policies are so cheap is that the likelihood of you passing away in that window are very low.
 For me, according to those handy Social Security tables, there is only a 3.6% chance I die between the ages of 25 and 50.
 If that 3.6% chance occurs, I certainly want my family to be protected.
 But while thinking of depressing things like how my family would fare without me I like to remember that my life expectancy is still over 80!